Billing and coding Medicare Fee-for-Service claims

 Medicare is covering a portion of codes permanently under the 2021 Physician Fee Schedule.
 In addition, many codes are covered temporarily through at least the end of 2021.

-This National Telehealth Policy Resource Center fact sheet (PDF) summarizes temporary and permanent changes to telehealth billing.
+This National Policy Center - Center for Connected Health Policy fact sheet (PDF) summarizes temporary and permanent changes to telehealth billing.

 Coding claims during COVID-19